Huachao/vscode-restclient/README.md

 ```

 ### Request Headers
-The lines immediately after the _request line_ to first empty line are parsed as _Request Headers_.
-Please provide headers with the standard `field-name: field-value` format, each line represents one header.
-By default `REST Client Extension` will add a `User-Agent` header with value `vscode-restclient` in your request if you don't explicitly specify.
-You can also change the default value in setting `rest-client.defaultHeaders`.
+Once you've written your _Request line_, the lines that immediately follow until the first empty line will be parsed as _Request Headers_.
+These headers should follow the standard `field-name: field-value` format, with each line representing a single header.
+By default if you don't explicitly specify a `User-Agent` header, `REST Client Extension` will automatically add one with the value `vscode-restclient`.
+However, if you want to change the default value, you can do so in the `rest-client.defaultHeaders` setting.

 Below are examples of _Request Headers_:
 ```http
 User-Agent: rest-client